pupil-labs/pupil-docs/src/invisible/explainers/basic-concepts.md

 - **Viewer**: This role can view all data, but they are not allowed to edit anything.
 For example, a viewer can download data, playback recordings, and view heatmaps.
 A viewer can not delete any data, create projects, or start compute jobs.
 - **Editor**: This role has full read and edit access to all data in the workspace, which includes the ability to create enrichments, start compute jobs and delete data.
-- **Admin**: Has all permissions of an editor and additionally can invite and remove workspace members and change workspace members roles.
+- **Admin**: Has all permissions of an editor and additionally can invite and remove workspace members and change workspace members' roles.
 - **Owner**: The owner of a workspace is the one who initially created the workspace.
 Owners have all permissions of an Admin.
 The owner of a workspace can not be changed.

 Public sharing of data with people outside of a workspace is **not** currently possible.